 We remain dedicated to the protection of your personal data and we want to be clear about the type of information collected, helping you make choices about your privacy.
 You may:

-– access/modify/control the information provided during registration and who you disclose the information to through social networks, comments and PMs on the Website – – please refer to the profile editing page specific to you.
+– access/modify/control the information provided during registration and who you disclose the information through social networks, comments, and PMs on the Website – – please refer to the profile editing page specific to you.

-a. choose whether your profile/uploaded content is visible to everyone, or for Members or for friends only.
+a. choose whether your profile/uploaded content is visible to everyone, for Members, or for friends only.

 b. review videos you have watched or paused through watch history.

 c. block cookies, including cookies associated with our services, by activating or deactivating the related cookies on your browser.
 Please note, however, that if you choose to disable all cookies (including essential cookies) you may not be able to access all or part of our Website.

 16. Right to complain

 Upon receipt of your complaint, we will investigate it and respond to you within a reasonable time.